rodprogramdev/100-days-of-code/log.md

 # Day 98: July 23, 2019
 Progress: No coding for today had a lot of errands to do just learned how to make use of godaddy for hosting and researching how to transfer A Records of a domain name from one service provider to another.
 Currently working on a real estate website while still studying coding.
 Currently working on a real estate website for a client.

+# Day 99: July 31, 2019
+Progress: Been busy doing non-coding work, still working on completing the user stories of the Landing page in freecodecamp.
+Studying  SSL and TLS for security, Rest APIs, Jiri, and Redmine.